VanJS/meetup/.github/ISSUE_TEMPLATE/talk-proposal.md

 ---
-name: Talk Idea
+name: Talk Proposal
 about: Propose a new VanJS presentation.
-title: 'Talk Idea: '
+title: 'Talk Proposal: '
 labels: ''
 assignees: ''